lars-t-hansen/moz-sandbox/swat/MANUAL.md

     Field names must be unique after merging the fields from the base classes and the present class.

-    Automatic widening: When a value of static type A is used in a context that requires static type B, and A is a subclass of B, then the value is silently reinterpreted (without a change in representation) as being of type B.

-    The contexts where automatic widening is applied are:

-         - passing a value in a function call or new operator invocation
-	 - returning a value from a function
-	 - assigning a value to variable or object field

-    There is no automatic widening when resulting a value from select, two-armed if, cond, or case; the arms of these must all have the same static type.
-Use a TypeCast expression to force a widening where one is not performed automatically.

-    TODO: It is probably sane to widen for select, if, or case, if at least one arm has type Object.

-    When a class that is not exported is mentioned in the signature of a function that is exported or is the thye of a global that is exported, then the class's name becomes known outside the module, but no information about the class is revealed.
+    When a class that is not exported is mentioned in the signature of a function that is exported or is the the of a global that is exported, then the class's name becomes known outside the module, but no information about the class is revealed.
 It is thus possible to treat classes as ADTs, where a module exports constructors on classes and operations on their instances.